Student Progression Plan

 - students who have received intensive remediation in reading for two or more years but still demonstrate a deficiency in reading and who were previously retained in kindergarten through grade 3 for a total of two years;

 - students who demonstrate through a student portfolio, that the student is reading on grade level as evidenced by demonstration of mastery of the content standards in reading equal to at least a level 2 performance on the statewide standardized reading assessment; and

 - students who have already been retained once in grade 3.
 (F.S.1008.25(6)(b)(6))

 Documentation is submitted from the student’s teacher to the school principal to indicate that promotion of the student is appropriate and is based upon the student’s academic record.
 Documentation may include the student portfolio, report cards, and the Individual Educational Plan, if applicable.
 The school principal reviews and discusses the recommendation with the teacher(s) and makes the determination as to whether the student should be promoted or retained.
 If the principal determines that the student should be promoted, the principal makes a recommendation in writing to the district school superintendent.
 The district superintendent may accept or reject the principal’s recommendation.

 A midyear promotion of a retained grade 3 student may occur when the student is able to demonstrate successful and independent reading skills and is performing at or above level in reading and language arts through district portfolio review.
 (F.S.1008.22(5)(6))

 Extended Learning and Extended School Year Programs

 The Extended Learning Program (ELP) provides academic support for students during the regular school year.
 The Extended School Year (ESY) Program extends academic support during the summer months.
 These programs comply with the most current state statutes regarding student progression.
-Eligibility for enrollment is based on available funding and district priorities.

 - Physical education instruction for students in kindergarten is provided by a classroom teacher.